 Insulin resistance: A Risk Factor for Developing Diabetes

-Insulin resistance is the driving factor that leads to pre-diabetes, diabetes type-2, and gestational diabetes.
+It is the driving factor that leads to pre-diabetes, diabetes type-2, and gestational diabetes.
 Sometimes, a patient may be insulin resistant for several years without knowing.
 This condition doesn’t trigger any symptoms.
 Your doctor may suspect insulin resistance if you have high blood sugar levels, high triglycerides, and high cholesterol levels.
 Therefore, you keep checking your blood glucose levels.

 Causes of Insulin Resistance